silasfrancis/credpal-devops-assessment/docs/architecture.md

 **Cloudflare** manages the domain.
 DNS records are provisioned by Terraform using the Cloudflare provider.

 **ACM** issues a certificate for the application domain.
-Certificate validation is DNS-based — Terraform creates the required CNAME records in Cloudflare automatically (via `terraform/env/dns`).
+Certificate validation is DNS-based and Terraform creates the required CNAME records in Cloudflare automatically (via `terraform/env/dns`).
 Once validated and in `ISSUED` state, the certificate is attached to the ALB HTTPS listener.

 ---